amirrezafrd/Restaurant-Mini-Project/README.md

-Markdown# Restaurant Menu Management System
+Restaurant Menu Management System

-Final mini project for teacher Pourreza's class
+( Final mini project for teacher Pourreza's class. )

 A simple command-line Python application for managing a restaurant menu.
 All data is stored persistently in a CSV file (`restaurant_menu.txt`).